sgsourav/crashds/README.md

 **Welcome to the World of Data Science with Python!**

-This is a crash course in Data Science, with Jupyter Notebook as the User Interface.
-I hope you'll it. -- [Sourav Sen Gupta](http://souravsengupta.com/)
+This is a crash course in Data Science, with Jupyter Notebook as the User Interface (IDE), prepared by [Sourav Sen Gupta](http://souravsengupta.com/).

 ---